Big announcement on Maharashtra govt formation to be made on Friday

 NCP sources also added that the smaller parties which had allied with the Congress-NCP coalition are also on board to having a tie-up with the Shiv Sena.

-The Raju Shetti-led Swabhimani Paksh (1), Hitendra Thakur-led Bahujan Vikas Aghadi (3), Samajwadi Party (2), CPM (1) and Peasents and Workers Party (PWP) - who had allied with the Congress-NCP - have also expressed their willingness to join the coalition.
+The Raju Shetti-led Swabhimani Paksha (1), Hitendra Thakur-led Bahujan Vikas Aghadi (3), Samajwadi Party (2), CPM (1) and Peasants and Workers Party (PWP) - who had allied with the Congress-NCP - have also expressed their willingness to join the coalition.